Visiting Reading, England and Its Medieval Abbey Hospitium: The Heritage of a Building Linked With Reading University

 This Abbey originated in the Middle Ages, but fell into disuse after the Reformation.

 In 1892 an event occurred which proved to be pivotal for university education in Reading in the county of Berkshire.
 Christ Church, Oxford, a college already known for its successful extension lectures, founded what became known as Reading University Extension College.
+From 1902 the College was known as University College Reading.
 It was based in a restored building of the Abbey known as the Hospitium, in Valpy Street, Reading.

 The Hospitium, which has subsequently been put to a variety of commercial uses, is situated close to the church of St. Lawrence-in-Reading.
 This striking stone building once served as a chapel for the Abbey.
 St. Lawrence-in-Reading has a tower dating from 1438-50.
 The building underwent significant restoration in the 19th century.
 From time to time some Reading University public functions have used the facilities of St. Lawrence-in-Reading church.